Build a Dedicated QA Team That Owns Your Quality to Stop Losing Customers to Preventable Bugs

 Why it matters: Low pass rates erode trust in automation and block releases.

-automation failures caused by instability (not real defects).
+Automation failures caused by instability (not real defects).

 Why it matters: Flaky tests create false alarms and slow the pipeline.

-stories blocked due to unclear acceptance criteria.
+Stories blocked due to unclear acceptance criteria.

 Why it matters: Unclear specs delay testing and drive rework.